 Teeth retainers are removable dental devices that fit over a person’s upper or lower teeth.
-They keep teeth in their correct alignment.
-People often use these as a follow-up to braces.
+They keep someone’s teeth in their correct alignment, often as a follow-up to braces.

 After teeth straightening treatments, such as braces, a person’s teeth need to be kept in place.
 A dentist or orthodontist may suggest wearing a retainer to achieve this.